kev065/dsc-ml-interp-blackbox-models/README.md

 * Distinguish between white-box and black-box models
 * Explain two common black-box models, XGBoost and neural networks and identify use cases for each
-* Explain some common interpretation methods for black-box models.

 ## White-Boxes vs Black-Boxes